matwerber1/attach-iot-policy-to-cognito-federated-user-lambda/README.md

 While this project only provides an example Lambda function, the steps below provide a reference for the complete solution:

-1. Create an API Gateway API with a method, such as GET /attachIoTPolicy and set the Authorization to AWS_IAM. ([see docs](https://aws.amazon.com/premiumsupport/knowledge-center/iam-authentication-api-gateway/))
+1. Create an API Gateway API with a method, such as **GET /attachIoTPolicy** and set the Authorization to `AWS_IAM`. ([see docs](https://aws.amazon.com/premiumsupport/knowledge-center/iam-authentication-api-gateway/))

-2. Configure the GET /attachIoTPolicy to invoke a Lambda function.
+2. Configure the **GET /attachIoTPolicy** to invoke a Lambda function.

 3. Grant the Cognito Identity Pool (CIP) Auth role permission to allow authenticated users to invoke the API method discussed. ([see docs](https://aws.amazon.com/premiumsupport/knowledge-center/iam-authentication-api-gateway/))